 Anibal Cavaco Silva won the January 2006 presidential poll, becoming the first centre-right president since the coup of 1974.

-He defeated two Socialist candidates to win a first round election victory.
+A former prime minister from 1985 to 1995, he defeated two Socialist candidates to win a first round election victory.

 Although the role mainly ceremonial, the president can appoint prime ministers, dissolve parliament and call elections.